hyperledger-archives/fabric/README.md

 [Apache License Version 2.0](LICENSE): The Hyperledger Project software license.

 ## Installing the fabric
-[Installation](INSTALL.md): Describes how to install the blockchain fabric and use project tools.
+[Installation](docs/dev-setup/install.md): Describes how to install the blockchain fabric and use project tools.

 ## Contributing to the project
 [Contributing](CONTRIBUTING.md): Describes the rules and procedures for contributing to the Hyperledger Project.<br>
 [Issues](https://github.com/hyperledger/fabric/issues): Lists the current work items, which all community members are eligible to work on.

 ## Maintaining the project
-[Maintaining](MAINTAINING.md): Lists the project maintainers and contact information.
+[Maintainers](MAINTAINERS.txt): Lists the project maintainers and contact information.

 ## Documentation
 [README](docs/README.md): Project documentation table of contents (linked).